Northwest Passage Weather Forecast Notes, 2012

 National Weather Service weatherfaxes from Kodiak, Alaska cover all of Alaska and go a long way west (so you have some idea of what is coming later).
 We were able to start receiving these weatherfaxes in Amundsen Gulf, northern Canada (125 degrees West), and had good reception of them in much of Alaska.

-For Canada, you need the maps from the Canadian Coast Guard's Radio Aids to Marine Navigation, both the Atlantic and Pacific versions.
+For Canada, you want the maps from the Canadian Coast Guard's Radio Aids to Marine Navigation, both the Atlantic and Pacific versions.
 Freely downloadable from Canada Coast Guard Radio Aids to Marine Navigation

-For Alaska, you need the (not updated but still necessary) Marine Service Charts
+For Alaska, you want the (outdated but still necessary to understand which forecast areas are where) Marine Service Charts

 Greenland broadcasts gale warnings (in metres per second, for winds 15m/s or more) on NAVTEX, but not forecasts or ice conditions.